Beakuency: Meet Bird People in the Hudson Valley!

 MF: And the timing that they change to breeding plumage.

 MS: Yeah.
-As we start seeing them in like February, March, they should be — more of them will be in breeding plumage.
+As we start seeing them in February, March, they should be — more of them will be in breeding plumage.

 MF: So we get to see them in their fanciest attire.